Contact Centre

 - Energy (electricity and gas retailers), and

-- Financial services (including banking, insurance and superannuation)
+- Financial services (including banking, insurance, fintech and superannuation)

 Unsurprisingly, these are industries which touch every consumer, where the main players have millions of customers each.
 Outsourcing is a key component of the service strategy of most companies at this scale.

-The security and technology environments are just as strict for the outsourcing companies in Australia as for the Government’s own contact centres, but outsourcing provides the added advantage of flexibility to respond to the peaks and trophs caused by new Government initiatives or unplanned events.
-In fact, contact centre outsourcers were instrumental to the management of the Government’s COVID response, scaling up to thousands of additional contact centre agents at both a State and Federal level.
+The security and technology environments are just as strict for the outsourcing companies in Australia as for the Government’s own contact centres, but outsourcing provides the added advantage of flexibility to respond to the peaks and troughs caused by new Government initiatives or unplanned events.
+In fact, contact centre outsourcers are instrumental to the management of surge capacity during crises such as pandemics.

 Not every call centre outsourcing company can do work for Government agencies like the ATO – there are panels of preferred suppliers, assessed through a competitive and rigorous procurement process (for example once every few years), and if you’re not on the panel, you can’t respond to an RFT (request for tender).

 At the local Government level, councils typically outsource contact centres for after-hours coverage, as they need to be available for emergencies around the clock.
-While councils prefer to outsource to providers in their State, most show flexibility and prioritise the best value for money and quality of service.
+While councils prefer to outsource to providers in their own State, most show flexibility and prioritise the best value for money and quality of service.
+This observation is based on the nine councils which have placed contact centre outsourcing requests on Matchboard.

 Where do Australian companies outsource contact centre services?